EU07 and EP07

 Despite new service designation, EU07 did not differ much from British-built EU06 and had similar performance and appearance.
 Differences concerned mainly those items of equipment that had already been manufactured in Poland and thus were not covered by license agreement (such as compressors or heating devices).
 Service designation implies that this machine was suitable both for passenger and freight trains, but from the very beginning was seldom used for freight service.
 In fact, due to its introduction, it was possible in 1970 to withdraw ET21s from passenger traffic, for which they were certainly not well suited.

-Production of EU07 at Pafawag lasted for about ten years and totaled 240 examples, the last of which was accepted by PKP in January 1975.
+Production of EU07 at Pafawag lasted until 1974 and totaled 240 examples, the last of which was accepted by PKP in January 1975.
 Four more were rebuilt from EP08s in 1976 and 1977.
 Further deliveries were halted, as freight locomotives were more urgently needed: this may seem hard to explain, but in fact electrification did not progress as fast as previously planned and main effort was concentrated on principal trunk routes, where heavy freight traffic dominated.
 As Pafawag was then the sole producer of electric locomotives in Poland, they had to shift to ET22, which in fact owed something to EU07 (e.g. electric motors were of the same type).

 Alternative to electrification was sought in diesel locomotives and PKP acquired over 1800 heavy road diesels, mostly from the USSR (class ST44).
 However, due to drastic increase of fuel prices, this policy had to be revised and in 1981 it was decided to concentrate available resources on electrification – once again.
 As Pafawag was involved in the ET22 program, new passenger machines were to be built by HCP of Poznań.
-This large factory had not built electric locomotives before 1977, when ET41 made its appearance; this two-section heavy freighter had in fact been derived from EU07 and had the same electric engines.
+This large factory had not built electric locomotives before 1977, when ET41 made its appearance; this two-section heavy freighter had in fact been derived from EU07 and had the same traction motors.
 Original plans called for about 500 examples, but only 200 were built.
 Although HCP design bureau produced original designs of fast passenger locomotives, it soon became obvious that they had little chances to materialize, if any, especially after martial law introduction in Poland in December 1981, when import of certain items of equipment became impossible.
 It was therefore decided to revive the EU07 program, but on the basis of experience gained with the ET41.
 First example of the ‘new’ machine (factory designation 303E) was delivered in August 1983 – over eight years after the last EU07 from Pafawag.
 In PKP service, machines from HCP were given service numbers from EU07-301 onwards (last of the ‘old’ batch was EU07-244, rebuilt from EP08-003 and delivered in November 1977).

 Machines from Poznań differed from earlier ones mainly internally.
 First of all, frame was redesigned in order to simplify manufacture, so new machines were longer by 320 mm and heavier by almost 3.5 tonnes.
 There were, of course, many differences concerning individual items of equipment.
 Wheelsets and engines were the same as in earlier examples.
 Externally, the easiest way to distinguish later machines from the earlier ones – apart from the service number – is the fact that EU07s from HCP had side walls made of riffled plates and larger pilots.
 Their production totaled 242 examples, the last of which – EU07-543 – was delivered in June 1992.
 Furthermore, three machines were rebuilt from damaged ET41s (EU07-537 from ET41-036B, EU07-544 from ET41-088A and EU07-545 from ET41-116A), so the grand total of this class is 489 machines: more than all other passenger electric locomotives in the PKP service combined.

-In early 70s a special freight version for sand railways was designed, intended to replace obsolescent 3Es (equivalent to PKP class ET21); it had different current collectors and no car heating equipment.
+In early 1970s a special freight version for sand railways was designed, intended to replace obsolescent 3Es (equivalent to PKP class ET21); it had different current collectors and no car heating equipment.
 This variant was not proceeded with.

-In late 2006, PKP Przewozy Regionalne (a company from the PKP group), who had taken over a number of EU07s and EP07s, launched a modernization program.
-Initial intentions were quite ambitious, including even air-conditioned crew compartments – or so it appears – but eventually, due to modest financing, the package has included mainly new main gears with reduction ratio changed from 79:18 to 76:21, to reduce engine rotational speed (as in EP07), and removing multiple-control installation.
-Minor modernizations have concerned controls, crew seating and windscreen wipers; some locomotives have also been fitted with new, rectangular headlights.
-Lack of multiple-control sockets on the front wall is the most characteristic external feature of modernized locos, apart from new cream-yellow/red livery which has not found much approval among railway fans (to put it mildly).
+Modifications of the basic design concerned mainly various items of equipment (dead man’s handle, improved electric circuit elements); in some examples, rectangular headlights were fitted.
+In fact the need to modernize these locomotives became obvious in the 1990s.
+Initial plans included upgrading all existing EU07s to the EP07 standard, as well as solid-state startup systems for traction engines, improved control systems, static current converters and new compressors.
+Due to the lack of financing they were substantially delayed and cut down.
+In late 2006, PKP Przewozy Regionalne (at that time a member of the PKP group), who had taken over a number of EU07s and EP07s, finally launched a modernization program.
+Initial intentions were again quite ambitious, including even air-conditioned crew compartments – or so it appears – but eventually, due to modest financing, the package has included mainly new main gears with reduction ratio changed from 79:18 to 76:21, to reduce engine rotational speed (as in EP07), and removing multiple-control installation.
+Minor modernizations have concerned controls, crew seating and windscreen wipers; some locomotives have also been fitted with new, rectangular headlights and modified, single-arm current collectors.
+Lack of multiple-control sockets on the front wall is the most characteristic external feature of this modernization.
+New cream-yellow/red livery did not find much approval among railway fans (to put it mildly) and promptly earned ‘new’ locomotives the nickname ‘budyń’ (pudding); later typical PKP InterCity livery, with dominant blue, was standardized, this time without much discussion.
 Modernized EU07s are re-designated EP07 but, contrary to earlier practice, are assigned new service numbers from 1001 upwards.
 EP07-1001 (ex EU07-137) was rebuilt by the ZNTK (Railway Stock Repair Works) of Oleśnica and rolled out in June 2007.
-Further rebuilds are under way; according to some sources, two examples are to be modernized by Romanian RELOC company.
-Initial plans included a few dozen examples (some sources give 74), but several of them were found in such bad overall condition that they had to be written off.
-Currently (May 2008) the highest service number known to me is EP07-1056.
+Until mid-2008 this program included 69 examples, of which two (EP07-1065, ex EU07-024 and EP07-1066, ex EU07-231) were modernized by Romanian RELOC company of Craiova.
+Further seven EU07 were found in such bad overall condition that they had to be written off, although had already been assigned new numbers (which were later used for the second time).
 Despite their relatively low numerical force, ‘new’ EP07s have already become quite common.
+More examples may follow in near future.
+In early 2000s a few EU07s were modified to operate with passenger trains between Wrocław and Prague – this included mainly fitting additional equipment required by Czech railway regulations.

 Main technical data – EU07